 Include something on the masthead for your website relating to the length of time the library has served your community.
 Examples: "Serving the Jonesville Community for over one hundred years" or Making a difference in the lives of Jonesville's residents for more than 5 decades".
 If possible link the statement to an online history of the library.
 This would be especially appropriate for the celebration of a significant anniversary.

 At a minimum place a library history timetable or basic history on your website.
 Use the two click approach.
 After opening the library's home page it should take only two clicks to get to a library history.
 It would normally be included in the "About" or "About us" or "About the library" drop down menu.
 Home - About - Library History.
-A good example of this is the website of the L.E.
-Phillips Memorial Public Library in Eau Claire.

 If your library has a blog, you're probably aware that its success is dependent on regular, interesting posts.
 Why not create some posts related to your library's history and intersperse them occasionally with your other posts.
 If you already have a good library history, pull some stories from that history.
 Examples of library history posts can be found on the Wisconsin Library Heritage Center home page and on the Library History Buff Blog.